scalabli/quo/docs/exceptions.rst

 Which Exceptions Exist?
 -----------------------

-Quo has two exception bases: :exc:`QuoException` which is raised for all exceptions that quo wants to signal to the user and :exc:`Abort` which is used to instruct quo to abort the execution.
+Quo has two exception bases: :exc:`Outlier` which is raised for all exceptions that quo wants to signal to the user and :exc:`Abort` which is used to instruct quo to abort the execution.